Which filler under the eyes is better?

-These fillers have a different type of cross-linking than normal Restylane, which makes them more “flexible”, which can be beneficial in areas with a lot of facial movement (especially around the mouth).
-There are benefits to using Refyne in the “crow's feet” area, but so far no benefit has been demonstrated over normal Restylane for the area under the eyes.
-This is the thinnest and softest version of Restylane, but it also has the highest swelling capacity.
-Not the best option when it comes to thin skin under the eyes, which does not cope well with significant swelling.
+The Refyne family of fillers has a different type of cross-linking than normal Restylane, making them more “flexible” which can be beneficial in areas with a lot of facial movement (especially around the mouth).
+There are benefits to using Refyne in the “crow's feet” area, but no benefit has been demonstrated over normal Restylane for the area under the eyes.
+Restylane Silk is the thinnest and softest version of Restylane, but it also has the highest swelling capacity, making it not the best option when it comes to thin skin under the eyes.
+The best filler for the region under the eyes is a hyaluronic acid filler.

 Elmer Purtle